7alip/petition-dapp/README.md

 ### 2. Configure Nifty Wallet to connect to RSK testnet

     * Open Networks tab and select RKS Testnet
+    * Copy your account address and get some free eth from [Faucet RSK](https://faucet.rsk.co/)

 ### Start application